fin-hypergrid/core/README.md

 * Tree-view presentation for remotely aggregated data

-###### With regards to the Filtering & Analytics (sorting && aggregation a.k.a pivoting) modules provided
+###### The Filtering & Analytics (sorting && aggregation) modules provided will be broken out of Hypergrid

-* We are currently working on expanding the API to enable application developers to easily provide their own functionality.
+* We are currently working on expanding the API to enable application developers to easily provide their own functionality
+ * Hypergrid will have no opinion on how the underlying data should be pivoted, but will remain capable of presenting pivoted data
- * At which point these default modules will be broken out into separate npm modules/JavaScript files that can be forked and further developed
+* The current filterig and analtyics modules will become separate npm modules/JavaScript files that can be forked and further developed

 ### Documentation